Vantiq/vantiq-extension-sources/CSVSource/README.md

 # Setting Up VANTIQ <a name="vantiq" id="vantiq"></a>

+An understanding of the VANTIQ Extension Source SDK is assumed.
+Please read the [Extension Source README.md](../README.md) for more information.

 ## Source Configuration

 To set up the Source in the VANTIQ Modelo IDE, you will need to add a Source to your project.
-Make sure you have properly added a Source Definition to VANTIQ.
-Once this is complete, you can select CSV (or whatever you named your Source Definition) as the Source Type.
+Make sure you have properly added a Source Implementation to VANTIQ.
+Once this is complete, you can select CSV (or whatever you named your Source Implementation) as the Source Type.
 You will then need to fill out the Source Configuration
 Document.

 The Configuration document may look similar to the following example: